Of the three stages of money laundering, placement, layering and integration, integration is the third and final stage of money laundering.

 Between 2% and 5% of global GDP is laundered every year, equating to between €715 billion and €1.87 trillion annually.
 In summary, integration involves complex layers like corporate structures, real estate, and digital finance channels, enabling criminals to 'clean' their money at huge global scale

 However, just like during the placement and layering stage, there are ways to recognize integration activities.
-We covered all that and more in this article, let's dive right in!
+We will discuss what it is, why it is difficult to detect, and how to identify integration in money laundering.
+Let's dive right in!

 What is Money Laundering?